New Skin for the Old Ceremony: Songs for Rebecca

 Shortly after this album, co-producers Lissauer and Cohen proceeded to work on its follow-up, Songs For Rebecca, which was abandoned after one side was completed.
 Five songs are known from their live performances during the North American tour of November 1975; they were reworked and recorded few years later – two of them with Phil Spector for Death of a Ladies' Man in 1977, and the other three on Recent Songs in 1979.

 Cover versions

 PJ Harvey covered "Who by Fire" in the opening credits of the 2022 Apple TV+ series Bad Sisters.

+Coil covered "Who by Fire" on their 1986 album Horse Rotorvator.

 "Lover Lover Lover" was covered by Ian McCulloch of Echo and the Bunnymen, scoring him a minor hit in the British charts in 1992.

 "Is This What You Wanted" was covered by The Last Shadow Puppets for their 2016 EP The Dream Synopsis.

 Buck 65 recorded "Who by Fire" as a duet with Jenn Grant as part of his 20 Odd Years project in 2010.

 Spanish folk singer Joaquín Sabina covered "There is a War" (Spanish title: "Pie de Guerra") in his 2005 album Alivio de Luto, with translated lyrics.